-The Sullivan County Office of Management and Budget exists to support Sullivan County's fiscal integrity, accountability, and performance.

-This mission is accomplished by providing budgeting, fiscal, analytical, operational policy and management support to the County Manager, Board of Legislators, Commissioners and Departments.
+The Sullivan County Office of Management and Budget exists to support Sullivan County's fiscal integrity, accountability, and performance by providing budgeting, fiscal, analytical, operational policy and management support to the County Manager, Board of Legislators, Commissioners and Departments.
 It is our mission to ensure that the financial investment of all Sullivan County taxpayers is managed in a responsible manner.